 The ACD Agreement may be terminated by either party on not less than 3 months' written notice.
-The ACD Agreement contains detailed provisions relating to the responsibilities of the ACD and excludes it from any liability to the Company or any shareholder for any act or omission except in the case of negligence, wilful default, breach of duty or breach of trust in relation to the Company on its part.
-The ACD Agreement provides indemnities to the ACD other than the matters arising by reason of its negligence, wilful default, breach of duty or breach of trust in the performance of its duties and obligations.
+The ACD Agreement contains detailed provisions relating to the responsibilities of the ACD and excludes it from any liability to the Company or any shareholder for any loss or damage suffered by the Company or any shareholder unless such loss arises directly from the negligence, recklessness, bad faith, wilful default or fraud of the ACD or its delegates or its or their agents or employees.
+The ACD Agreement provides indemnities to the ACD other than for matters arising from the negligence, recklessness, bad faith, wilful default or fraud of the ACD or its delegates or its or their agents or employees.